Live and Exclusive: Sports Broadcasting (11094.1)

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

 There is an expectation that students will attend and participate in all structured time: tutorials and field trips.
-Participation in learning activities is an important component of studying journalism.
+Participation in learning activities is an important component of studying sports media.
 It is relevant to the gaining of knowledge and skills appropriate to Live and Exclusive: Sports Broadcasting, and it also applies to your degree as a whole.

 There is a significant link between a student's participation and the quality of work submitted for assessment as well as the achievement of learning outcomes.
 To this end, you are encouraged to take part in organised activities and utilise access to teaching staff during class time to get feedback on your work and advice about your studies.